 - Graduate with a Masters degree in a field with excellent graduate employability prospects.

-Other costs**: Students should allow for up to £150 for travel and subsistence from campus to London for a field-coure and trips to organisations and societies.
+Other essential costs**: You should allow for up to £150 for travel and subsistence from campus to London for fieldwork and trips to organisations and societies.

 How do I pay for it?
 Find out more about funding options, including loans, grants, scholarships and bursaries.